-- 2. Proposed School will be composed of the people and programs in the Department of Communication with coursework from related disciplines within the College of Liberal Arts and Human Sciences and Pamplin College of Business. - 3.
+- 2. Proposed School will be composed of people and programs from the Department of Communication.
+The School will replace the Department and be a unit of the College of Liberal Arts and Human Sciences.
+The School plans to cooperate with units in other colleges as it develops future majors. - 3.
 Proposed effective date of the organizational change: July 1, 2020. - 4.
 Proposed Mission: - Mission: - The School of Communication and Digital Media, consistent with Virginia 0 Tech's land-grant mission, will be a national leader in the discovery and dissemination of knowledge about human communication, mass media, and digital production.
 The School will (1) enhance the university's ability to create, convey, and apply knowledge that expands personal growth and understanding of human communication and improved media practice and literacy; (2) advance social and community development through ethical news and sports reporting, advertising, corporate communication, and public relations; (3) foster economic competitiveness through industryrelated majors in advertising, communication science and social inquiry, digital media production, multimedia journalism, sports media and analytics, professional communication, and public relations; and (4) improve the quality of life for all Virginians by promoting a more informed and engaged electorate through better-educated practitioners in broadcast, print, online, and social mass media.